-I only try for a personal best once per month or every 4th run, otherwise, it takes me too long to recover and I just end up feeling like poo each week.
+I only attmept a personal best once per month or every 4th run, otherwise, it takes me too long to recover and I end up feeling like poo each week.
 At 90% of my maximum heart rate, the personal best attempts leave me depleted and take a couple of days to fully recover from.

 I hope you found this blog useful.

-I’m not a fast runner or personal trainer but wanted to share my thoughts and lessons from the last few months.
+I’m not a super-fast runner or personal trainer but wanted to share my thoughts and lessons from the last few months.

 I’ll be tracking my progress over the coming months so will share any updates I have.

-If you have any good tips or are going to try anything from above, reach out to me on social media and let me know.
+If you have any good tips for increasing running speed or are going to try anything from above, reach out to me on social media and let me know.